The Red-Eared Slider is one of the most popular pet turtles around.

 Juvenile turtles eat a mostly carnivorous diet, but adults eat plant matter and aquatic vegetation.
 This can easily be recreated in captivity if you adjust your turtle’s diet as it ages.

-Aim to feed your juvenile a diet of 70% protein five days a week.
-Make sure to also offer greens for them to graze on.
+Aim to feed your young turtles a diet of 70% protein five days a week.
+To ensure a proper diet, make sure to also offer greens for them to graze on.
 Adults should be fed a diet of 20% protein by only feeding prey twice a week.
 Greens should be offered every day.

 Some good foods include: